Substantia gelatinosa of Rolando

 Substantia gelatinosa of Rolando (SGR) (or gelatinous substance of the posterior horn), is a part of the spinal column.
 It forms the apex of the posterior grey column, one of three grey columns in the spinal cord.
-It is a v-shaped, translucent mass of neuroglia containing neurogloia cells and small neurons.
+It is a v-shaped, translucent mass of neuroglia containing neuroglia cells and small neurons.
 Its gelatinous appearance derives from abundant neuropil with few myelinated fibers.
-It spans the entire spinal cord, extending into the medulla oblongata as the spinal trigeminal nucleus.Named after Luigi Rolando, it corresponds to Rexed lamina II.
+It spans the entire spinal cord, extending into the medulla oblongata as the spinal trigeminal nucleus.
+Named after Luigi Rolando, it corresponds to Rexed lamina II.

 Structure

 SGR, or lamina II, comprises outer and inner lamina II.
 In rodents, inner lamina II divides into dorsal and ventral sections, distinguished by their input and output projections.
 SGR contains islet, central, stalked (large vertical), small vertical, and radial cells.
 Islet and small vertical cells primarily release GABA, inhibiting subsequent neurons, while large vertical and radial cells release glutamate, triggering depolarization.
 Central cells release either GABA or glutamate.
 These cells form synapses that receive inputs from each other and primary afferent neurons, projecting to other lamina cells, creating complex excitatory and inhibitory circuits that transmit or suppress pain signals to the thalamus.